 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More heavily discounted: Has been on the market for longer (launched in June 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the Q Typ 116 emerges as the winner of the match-up (13 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the Q Typ 116 comes out slightly ahead of the X70 (13 : 12 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X70 and the Leica Q Typ 116 place the cameras among the top in their class?
 Find out in the latest Best Prime Lens Compact Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the X70 and the Q Typ 116 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.